Flag and i18n

 "Flag translations of content as a group"

-When the "Flag translations of content as a group" setting is chosen, then flagging or unflagging a node is carried out on the translation source node instead.
+If you install and enable Translation helpers module, the setting "Flag translations of content as a group" becomes available in each node flag setting page.
+When the setting is chosen, then flagging or unflagging a node is carried out on the translation source node instead.
 For example, if you have a French translation of an English node, and the English node is considered the "source", then the flag links displayed beneath both nodes will flag or unflag the English node.

 Usually you don't have to be aware of this fact when you write PHP snippets.
 I.e., the $flag->flag() and $flag->is_flagged() and flag_create_link() methods described in the API section will work as "expected".
 These methods accept the $nid of the translated node and they internally convert it to the $nid of the source.